 You may have noticed the warning signs, but didn’t realize you’re having circulation problems.

 Circulation problems can occur for many different reasons.
-Each one has to do with how well your blood is able to get pumped through your heart to your organs and extremities.
+Each one has to do with how well your heart pumps your blood to your organs and extremities.

 Your heart feeds your entire body with oxygen and nutrients in the blood through your arteries.
 Consistent blood flow regulates your body’s temperature and ensures your pH levels are balanced.

 When your circulation isn’t healthy, your body generally feels it in its extremities such as your legs and arms first.
 These are the furthest places your blood has to reach in your body and circulation problems can lead to signs in your fingers and toes first.

 Typically, circulation problems inhibit enough blood from reaching your hands and feet as the body tries to ensure vital organs are receiving enough blood first.

 As previously mentioned, all circulation problems occur due to lack of adequate blood flow to the entire body.
 This could be for many reasons.